brianlam38/AWS-Certified-Security-Specialty/Chapter 3 - Logging and Monitoring.md

 ## CloudTrail Log Protection

+Log files are encrypted by default (AES-256) even if the bucket itself doesn't show encryption turned on.

 CT logs must be secured because they contain valuable info to an attacker such as:
 * Personally identifiable info such as usernames / team membership.
 * Config information such as a DynamoDB table and key names may be stored.